andrewt3000/MachineLearning/neuralNets.md

 In PyTorch, the optimizer's [step()](https://docs.pytorch.org/docs/stable/generated/torch.optim.Optimizer.step.html) method updates the model.

-Here is a psuedocode example that pulls together the forward pass, loss function (MSELoss), backprop, and the optimizer(SGD) all in an outer training loop that represents an epoch and an inner loop that represents a batch.
+Here is a pseudocode example that pulls together the forward pass, loss function (MSELoss), backprop, and the optimizer(SGD) all in an outer training loop that represents an epoch and an inner loop that represents a batch.

 ```python
 import torch